-After completing the academy, he began developing a law enforcement career that has as much breadth and it does depth.
+After completing the academy with a Criminal Justice Degree, he began developing a law enforcement career that has as much breadth and it does depth.
 Like all young graduates of the academy, he began as a patrol officer, the “backbone of police work” as he describes it, covering almost every neighborhood of the city.

 Perhaps the hallmark of his career has been a constant desire to learn more about public safety and seek more training.
 After three years on the beat, he became a K-9 officer, a role that provided the thrill of the pursuit and fed “that adrenaline rush” as a young member of the force.
 “Every time something big was happening, a dog was present.
 The K-9 officer and his animal companion are always the first to go into a building to search for the bad guy.”